surbhishah/UnifiedCloud/readme.md

 - handle controller generated messages in views
 - handle the case of cloud data overflow
 - postAddMember in GroupsController - check if user adding the person is admin of the group
+- show message to user when shares with no user
 ##Testing

 - Run test code using